agalliani/nested-app/README.md

 ## Contact
-For any queries or suggestions, feel free to contact [Your Name or GitHub Profile Link].
+For any queries or suggestions, feel free to contact me.